EvolutionRussian/LoliParser/README.md

 ```

 ### Code modification
-If you need the script to load the received images, then replace or add the code in the begin operator with this
+If you need the script to load the received images, then replace or add the code in the <code>begin</code> operator with this

 ```ruby
     begin